radiosilence/jquery-kojax/README.md

 Django
 ------

-I will also be creating a re-usable Django app that provides nice tools to simply working with kojax.
+I will also be creating a re-usable Django app that provides a nice API.